PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-11 09:37:56
+Last updated: 2024-04-11 09:38:32
-Random Quote: I don't feel so good.
-It's like my testicals mixed poprocks and soda. - Ted Mosby
+Random Quote: Sometimes our best decisions are the ones that don't make any sense at all. - Ted Mosby